-Last week, I detailed my plans for an upcoming credit card churn.
-In it, after looking through the current churning rules and best practices for each bank, I figured out which cards I was planning on applying for
+Last week, I detailed my plans for an upcoming credit card signup.
+In it, after looking through the current rules and best practices for each bank, I figured out which cards I was planning on applying for

-The cards I applied for this credit card churn
+The cards I applied for this credit card signup

 - Citibank Hilton HHonors 75,000 point card.
 Both Carolyn and I have this card (multiples), but we haven’t open or closed a card in the last 18 months, so we should be able to get the bonus again.
 Since this bonus is nearly twice as much as the normal amount, it definitely qualifies as a good one!
 I wrote about this card a few weeks ago – New limited-time 75,000 Hilton HHonors point credit card offer

-- After posting about the recent crackdown on churners by Chase, I got an email comment suggesting that churners might still be able to get Chase Ink (business) cards.
+- After posting about the recent crackdown on people with many signups by Chase, I got an email comment suggesting that they might still be able to get Chase Ink (business) cards.
 So I may apply for one of those as well.